jvverde/MarpaX-xPathLike/README.md

-Like xpath it is possible to deal with any logical or arithmetic expressions, ex:
+Like xPath it is possible to deal with any logical or arithmetic expressions, ex:

     *{count(a) == count(c) / 2 * (1 + count(b)) or d}

 , or even
-query xpath functions ex:
+query xPath functions ex:

     count(//*)
     name(//*[last()])